ebennequin/ebennequin.github.io/_pages/about.md

 I launched with Sicara the video series [*PhD*](https://www.youtube.com/watch?v=-3gPJFFd1yI&ab_channel=Sicara).
 I will share twice a month what I learn in my day-to-day as a PhD candidate.
 It's in French.

+### In between
+A lot of great stuff happened but I didn't have my website yet.

+### October 1st, 2020
+I started my thesis!